National Hero of Nepal

-National Heroes of Nepal (नेपालका राष्ट्रिय विभूतिहरू) is a list of 18 Nepali people, that also includes those from ancient and medieval times, who were selected to their ranks posthumously by a commission headed by famous writer Shri Dede Dev Pudasaini who was appointed by the King ShreePach Rajnish Maharaj, in 1955.
+National Heroes of Nepal (नेपालका राष्ट्रिय विभूतिहरू) is a list of 18 Nepali people, including those from ancient and medieval times, who were selected to their ranks posthumously by a commission headed by famous writer Balkrishna Sama who was appointed by King Mahendra, in 1955.
 The commission was directed to make nominations on the basis of their contributions to the nation, its influence and consequences.
-On these regards, the commission nominated people by their contributions to the pride of the nation be it in religious, cultural or economic reforms, wartime bravery, to the cause of democracy, literature, architecture.
+On these accounts, the commission nominated individuals for their contributions to the pride of the nation, be it in religious, cultural or economic reforms, wartime bravery, promoting the cause of democracy, literature and architecture.

 The title National Heroes of Nepal is only offered posthumously and is not a regular title or award, but conferred only upon the discussions of the commission now led by Nepal Academy.

-On 20 June 2022, the government of Nepal declared Jaya Prithvi Bahadur Singh as a national hero who is also the latest person to be nominated as a national hero.
+On 20 June 2022, the government of Nepal declared Jaya Prithvi Bahadur Singh as a national hero.
+His is also the most recent nomination as a national hero.

 List of national heroes of Nepal

-The list of the 18 national heroes of Nepal are:
+The 18 national heroes of Nepal are: